Jada Pinkett Smith Reveals She Has A Sex Addiction

 Sex, she says, is a wonderful thing — but not if you’re doing it for all the wrong reasons.

 This isn’t the first time that Jada Pinkett Smith has admitted to having a sex addiction.
-In a previous episode of Red Table Talk, Jada said that she not only had a sex addiction, she had an addiction to adult toys.
+In a previous episode of Red Table Talk, Jada said that she not only had a sex addiction, but she had an addiction to adult toys as well.
 She admitted that while she didn’t use toys with her partner, she had a “lot of experience” using adult toys on herself, and cautioned her daughter against going down that road, as she did.